-If the workgroups have prepared a story or a song, let them present it now.
-Explain: Stories and songs should be easy for hears to tell and sing to others, in turn.
-Find or prepare a set of four, five or six pictures of a Bible story.
-Show one picture at a time.
-Be sure that the all the participants can see the picture. • Ask them what the see in the picture. • Ask what who the characters might be, what they are doing, thinking, feeling. • Tell the parts of the story that they did not tell you from the picture.
-Do the same with the other pictures.
-Let a volunteer tell the story using the same pictures. • Help them to show the picture to everyone. • When they make a mistake, let the other participants help them. • If they forgot part of the story, ask the others to tell the rest of it.
-Explain: • Letting folks tell you as much of the story as they can from the pictures helps them to understand it better and share is with others more easily. • Letting folks control the media (picture) and the message helps them feel that the story is theirs, and they will want to share it with others.
-Choose ways to tell the Good News so that local folks can share it with others, in turn.
-Identify which materials, equipment and methods hinder the Good News flowing freely in your regions.
-Plan to replace those with things that are more appropriate.
-Pray about how to help seekers repent in your ministry culture.
-Offer participants free training software downloadable from www.Paul-Timothy.net/dn/ Explain: An interactive, electronic novel suitable for self-instruction and as a textbook in a basic mission course.
-Follow the fast-paced story of a small congregation that launched new churches in its own community, in a culturally-similar community, in a culturally-distant people group, and in a land hostile to Christians.
-As you read the text and view the 300+ images, you answer questions posed by the characters.
-Your answers determine the outcome of each episode.
-The story consists of actual events known to the author that have occurred in various church-planting.
+- $\Box$ Find or prepare a small set of pictures from a Bible story. - □ Show one picture at a time and talk about it before showing another. - $\square$ Be sure that the all the participants can see the picture. - Ask them what the see in the picture. - Ask what who the characters might be, what they are doing, thinking, feeling. - Tell the parts of the story that they did not tell you from the picture. - Emphasize the teaching that you want folks to remember and act upon. - $\Box$ Do the same with the other pictures. - □ Let a volunteer tell the story using the same pictures. - Help them to show the picture to everyone. - When they make a mistake, let the other participants help them. - If they forgot part of the story, ask the others to tell the rest of it. - $\Box$ Explain: - Letting folks tell you as much of the story as they can while handling the pictures helps them to understand it better and share it with others more easily. - Letting folks control the media (picture) and the message helps them feel that the story is theirs, and they will want to share it with others.

+- □ Choose ways in which to tell the Good News that local folks can imitate with others, in turn. - □ Identify which materials, equipment and methods hinder the Good News flowing freely in - your regions.
+Plan to replace those with things that are more appropriate. - □ Pray about how to help seekers repent in your ministry culture.